 Meta tag <meta name="author" />

-The meta tag describes what the name indicates: it specifies the name of the author of the page written and (or) published.
+The meta tag does what its name suggests: it states the name of the author of the page.

 Meta tag <meta http-equiv="Content-Type" />